isomerpages/mlaw-acd/_regulated-dealers/2-renewal.md

 #### <a id="Renewal Application Process"></a> Renewal Application Process
 <a href="/images/Overview%20of%20Renewal%20Application%20Process_20200409.pdf" target="_blank"><img src="/images/Overview%20of%20Renewal%20Application%20Process_20200409.png"></a> <br>

 You may submit your application via the [GoBusiness Licensing Portal](https://www.gobusiness.gov.sg/licences){:target="_blank"}.
-You may refer to the [GoBusiness Licensing Guide for Regulated Dealers](/images/GoBusiness%20Licensing%20Guide%20for%20Regulated%20Dealers_ACD_20191127.pdf){:target="_blank"} for a step-by-step guide to the application process.
+You may refer to the [GoBusiness Licensing Guide for Regulated Dealers](/images/GoBusiness%20Licensing%20Guide%20for%20Regulated%20Dealers_ACD_20191127.pdf){:target="_blank"} for a step-by-step guide to the renewal application process.

 The Registrar of Regulated Dealers may impose additional conditions or waive existing conditions for registration, for the renewed registration period.